Modelica® Language Specification version 3.7-dev

 An algorithm section is conceptually a code fragment that remains together and the statements of an algorithm section are executed in the order of appearance.
 Whenever an algorithm section is invoked, all variables appearing on the left hand side of the assignment operator := are initialized (at least conceptually):

-A discrete-time variable v is initialized with pre(v).
+• A clocked variable v in a discrete-time sub-partition, section 16.8.1, is initialized with previous(v).

 [Initialization is performed, in order that an algorithm section cannot introduce a “memory” (except in the case of discrete-time variables assigned in the algorithm), which could invalidate the assumptions of a numerical integration algorithm.
 Note, a Modelica tool may change the evaluation of an algorithm section, provided the result is identical to the case, as if the above conceptual processing is performed.